Got Milk... Alternatives? Let's Talk Pros & Cons To The Milk Varieties On Our Shelves

 Compared to other types of milk, oat milk generally has more calories, carbs, and fibre than almond, soy, or cow’s milk while providing less protein than soy and dairy varieties.
 Oat milk may benefit bone and heart health.

-Compared to all of the many different milk alternatives available these days, rice milk is the friendliest of all.
+Compared to all of the many different milk alternatives available these days, rice milk may be the friendliest of all.
 Not only is it perfect for those who are intolerant to dairy and lactose, but also those who cannot consume soy milk, almond milk or cashew milk because of allergy to soy and tree nuts.

 Rice milk supplies your body with B vitamins because rice is rich in them.
 While it’s true that processing can destroy some of those vitamins important for energy production and healthy nerves, manufacturers of rice milk fortify their product with B vitamins anyway.